qcscine/molassembler/NOTES.rst

   all are positive OR perform an LDL(T) decomposition.
 If the latter works at all, it's positive definite.
 To use conjugate gradient, reformulate the entire problem as quadratic form.
+- Change AdjacencyMatrix implementation to avoid most vexing parse, see test file for details
+- Change AdjacencyMatrix implementation to use a bool matrix, or at least unsigned
+- Change GraphDistanceMatrix implementation to use unsigned, not double

 Things that need more tests